 To access their full integration options, you’ll probably have to upgrade to a paid plan.
 Paid CRM solutions, on the other hand, give you more flexibility from the beginning.

-Automations are critical to the success of any team.
+Automations are critical for any team’s success.

 By letting the “robots” do the heavy lifting while you focus on strategic works, you can reduce the risk of human error and increase profit margins.

-Limited customizationWith businesses changing so fast, no process stays the same for very long.
-That’s why the flexibility of your CRM platform can be a powerful determinant of your organization’s success.
+4. You’ll have fewer customization optionsWith businesses rapidly changing, no process stays the same for very long.
+That’s why a flexible CRM platform can help determine your organization’s success.

 For instance, with monday.com, you get access to multiple customization options from the start, including drag-and-drop functionalities.